tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 In HPKE Direct Encryption mode:

-*  The "epk" Header Parameter MUST be present, it MUST contain an Encapsulated JSON Web Key and it MUST occur only within the JWE Protected Header.
+*  The "ek" Header Parameter MUST be present, it MUST be an encapsulated key (also called a KEM ciphertext) and it MUST occur only within the JWE Protected Header.

 *  The "alg" Header Parameter MUST be "dir", "enc" MUST be an HPKE algorithm from JSON Web Signature and Encryption Algorithms in {{JOSE-IANA}} and they MUST occur only within the JWE Protected Header.